narciero/TokenCrypt/README.md

 ```
 // Different levels of customization based on the TokenCrypt constructor you use

+// Default - uses AES
 TokenCrypt tc = new TokenCrypt(tokenStore, keyStore);

-TokenCrypt tc = new TokenCrypt(tokenStore, keyStore, algorithm); // Specify algorithm for key generation and encryption
+// Specify algorithm for key generation and encryption
+TokenCrypt tc = new TokenCrypt(tokenStore, keyStore, algorithm);

+// Specify TokenCryptor implementation to use for encryption/decryption along with key generation algorithm to use
-TokenCrypt tc = new TokenCrypt(tokenStore, keyStore, tokenCryptor, keyAlgorithm); //
+TokenCrypt tc = new TokenCrypt(tokenStore, keyStore, tokenCryptor, keyAlgorithm);

+// Specify TokenCryptor implementation to use for encryption/decryption along with a SecretKey object
+TokenCrypt tc = new TokenCrypt(tokenStore, keyStore, tokenCryptor, secretKey);
 ```
-**TokenCryptor** - A default implementation is provided for which you can specify which encryption algorithm to use however if you would like to provide your own encrypt/decrypt methods plug it in here.
+**TokenCryptor** - A default implementation is provided for which you can specify the encryption algorithm to use (or default - AES) however if you would like to implement your own encrypt/decrypt methods plug it in here.